pootlepress/pootle-page-builder/README.txt

 Donate link:
 Requires at least: 4.1.0
 Tested up to: 4.7-alpha-38356
-Stable tag: 3.1.0
+Stable tag: 3.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

+Pootle Pagebuilder is a front-end, drag and drop page builder that makes it easy to create beautiful WordPress pages and posts.

 == Description ==

 https://vimeo.com/181944652

-If you’ve ever been frustrated with WordPress then you’re going to love how Pootle Pagebuilder gives you complete control over your page layouts.
+If youâ€™ve ever been frustrated with WordPress then youâ€™re going to love how Pootle Pagebuilder gives you complete control over your page layouts.

 = What is Pootle Pagebuilder? =

 Pootle Pagebuilder is a front-end, drag and drop page builder that is the most creative, fun and intuitive way to build stunning looking pages and posts with WordPress.

 Anyone can now create a beautiful WordPress website in minutes and no technical knowledge is needed (we promise).

 = What can I do with Pootle Pagebuilder? =